 The durability of a nameplate is especially important for people working in rough environments.
 Highly acidic, caustic or chemically reactive environments can cause signs to wear away or stain.
 If you work with dangerous substances, nameplates are especially critical to identifying what is inside certain containers, which rooms are off-limits and more.
 They can prevent dangerous situations from happening by keeping everyone informed.

 The good news is that aluminum and stainless steel are both excellent in many harsh conditions.
 Aluminum is known for great durability and will hold up well in inclement weather and around chemicals and workplace wear and tear.
 It is resistant to corrosion and can last many years.
 Aluminum is particularly resistant to corrosion due to the layer of aluminum oxide that forms on its surface in response to oxygen.
 This extra layer helps protect it from damaging substances.
-The most notable downside to aluminum for nameplates is its durability when compared to stainless steel.
-While it is a highly durable metal, stainless steel is still stronger.
-Aluminum can dent more easily and scratch as well.
+The most notable downside to aluminum vs. stainless steel for nameplates is its durability in comparison.
+While aluminum is a highly durable metal, stainless steel is still stronger.
+Aluminum nameplates can dent more easily and scratch as well.